oracle-livelabs/developer/redwood-extensions/tableedit/tableedit.md

 ## Introduction

-This lab shows you how to work with components, events, and action chains to add functionality to your application.
+In this lab we'll learn how to work with components, events, and action chains to add functionality to our application.

 Estimated Time: 10 minutes

-### About Visual Builder
+### About Action Chains
-Visual Builder simplifies the way you handle user interface events enabling you to create business logic in a visual way with action chains.
+In VB Studio, you use a visual editor to create business logic that responds to events occurring in the user interface.
+Each sequence of business logic is called an *action chain*.
+For example, an action chain might dictate what happens when a user clicks a button on a page.

 ### Objectives